 "What the hell does she know?" she muttered to herself as she skipped along the path, her actions of innocence belying her true inner nature.
 Rose wasn't exactly what you would call 'streetwise' having being brought up in and around the woods, but she felt stifled in her mundane existence.
 She'd been to the town nearby a few times and it scared her half to death, all those people, staring at her almost like she was a piece of meat...she couldn't understand it.
 Many a young girl from her village had been engaged to husbands not of their choosing, but she did not desire that kind of life for herself.
 She knew, deep in her heart, that she was destined for something else.

 After their parents died, and because she much preferred to be amongst the animals and flowers, Rose and Jasper made their home in the old family cottage located near the woods.
 It meant she hardly had to deal with people of any kind, least of all a husband that she did not love.
 She had never been in love before, nor did it appear as she ever would.
 Of course, she came from a poor family as did they all, and Rose often recruited Bella and Alice to gather and sell flowers to help keep their combined heads above water.
-Material things never mattered to Rose, but she did have bills to pay, and having an everyday job meant that she would have to deal with people.
+Material things never mattered to Rose, but she did have bills to pay, but having an everyday job meant that she would have to deal with people.
 For Rose, the less she dealt with strangers the better...and she much preferred to lead a simple life.

 As she ventured deep into the forest, basket in hand and red hooded cape drawn tight around her curvacious frame to ward off the slight chill in the air, she came upon the most beautiful meadow...one that she had never seen before.
 The forest held many secrets and yet another one had been revealed.
 The meadow was filled with a multitude of flower species, and not one piece of ground was left uncovered...the flowers carpet-like in appearance.
 She had never laid eyes on some of the species before, and others she only knew of from reading her small collection of books.
 The smell that suddenly wafted through the air was intoxicating rather than overpowering, alluring rather than sickening, the marvellous scent beckoning her like a moth to a flame.

 Knowing that it was somewhat irresponsible, she battled with her conscience for a split second before giving in to the sensations that now overwhelmed her, and stepped off the path and into the arms of the waiting meadow.
 She slipped off her shoes and let the grass gently tickle her bare feet as her eyes darted around while she took a few tentative steps through the soft foliage.
 She knew it was wrong to deviate from her path, but it felt so right to be doing something oh so wrong.
 Something that was not becoming of her.
-Something, that for once was unexpected of her.
-Something that broke the shackles of her good girl persona without regard of the consequences.
+Something, that for once was unexpected of her. something that broke the shackles of her good girl persona without regard of the consequences.
 If her brother Jasper could be rebellious, then so could she, and as much as Rose knew this to be true, she would never go to the lengths that her rogue of a brother did.

 Jasper was a cad and used his handsome face to leave the girls in the town swooning left right and centre.
 He reminded her of Gaston in Disney's Beauty and the Beast, just without the conceit and arrogance.
 She loved her brother dearly, but he was a complete ass when it came to treating women with any sort of respect...loving and leaving them, never seeing them again...not even acknowledging them if he passed them in the street.
 So many of these heartbroken girls would come knocking on her door, begging her to pass messages on to him.
 If their mother could see him now, she would be so ashamed.
 She hadn't raised either of her children to be disrespectful of anyone.